redisson/redisson/docs/data-and-services/collections.md

 ## Map
-Redis or Valkey based distributed [Map](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RMap.html) object for Java implements [ConcurrentMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentMap.html) interface.
+Java implementation of Valkey or Redis based [Map](https://static.javadoc.io/org.redisson/redisson/latest/org/redisson/api/RMap.html) object for Java implements [ConcurrentMap](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/ConcurrentMap.html) interface.
 This object is thread-safe.
-Consider to use [Live Object service](services.md/#live-object-service) to store POJO object as Redis or Valkey Map.
-Redis or Valkey uses serialized state to check key uniqueness instead of key's `hashCode()`/`equals()` methods.
+Consider to use [Live Object service](services.md/#live-object-service) to store POJO object as Valkey or Redis Map.
+Valkey or Redis uses serialized state to check key uniqueness instead of key's `hashCode()`/`equals()` methods.

 If Map used mostly for read operations and/or network roundtrips are undesirable use Map with [Local cache](#eviction-local-cache-and-data-partitioning) support.